hipe/tmx/lib/skylab/face/doc/issues/042-this-fun-problem.md

-A challenger appears when it comes time to customize or DRY things up: take for example the entity relationship diagram presented below, modeling (in part conceptually) a typical single-classed CLI application, and what is happening underneat.
+A challenger appears when it comes time to customize or DRY things up: take for example the entity relationship diagram presented below, modeling (in part conceptually) a typical single-classed CLI application, and what is happening underneath.
 Take the arrow to mean "inherits from" (i.e is a subclass of:)

                                         +---------+